rycolab/website/content/talk/fisel-sep-30-22/index.md

 ---

 ### Bio
- Mark Fišel is head of NLP at University of Tartu (Estonia) with focus on machine translation, speech synthesis, large language model usage, tuning and analysis, etc
+ Mark Fišel is head of NLP at University of Tartu (Estonia) with focus on machine translation, speech synthesis, large language model usage, tuning and analysis, etc.